LumboIshinaja/netbox_test_automation/README.txt

 pip install -r requirements.txt playwright install

-4. Set USERNAME and PASSWORD as environment variables (you can put any other value just make sure to have defined variables) export USERNAME="milostest" export PASSWORD="password"
+4. Set USERNAME and PASSWORD as environment variables or create .env file locally and put them in (you can put any other value just make sure to have defined variables) export USERNAME="milostest" export PASSWORD="password"

-Running tests:
+***Running tests***

 1. Running all tests
 pytest